KunihiroS/study_papers/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance.md

 *Step 2*: For any two functions $k_a, k_b \in \mathcal{K}$:
 $$\text{sign}(k_a(c)) = \text{sign}(k_b(c)) = \text{sign}(2c - 1)$$

-*Step 3*: The ordinal structure—which subjects have higher $K_1$ than others—is preserved under any monotone transformation. $\blacksquare$
+*Step 3*: The ordinal structure---which subjects have higher $K_1$ than others---is preserved under any monotone transformation. $\blacksquare$

 **Corollary**: The specific functional form $\hat{K}(c) = 2c - 1$ is the *simplest* member of $\mathcal{K}$ but any member produces equivalent results for:
 - Type A / Type B classification